 $ aws sts get-caller-identity --profile audit --cli-connect-timeout 10

-The global --cli-connect-timeout option takes precedence over the saved profile setting for that one invocation.
+The --cli-connect-timeout option applies only to that command and takes precedence over the saved profile setting.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.